savob/savobajic.ca/content/projects/work/magnet.md

 Unlike most of my previous projects, this one required significant research.
 Firstly to help me get up to speed on the subject, ad secondly to aid me in my choices either as guidance or validation by seeing how things went for others attempting similar work.
 So research and literature review were a consistent part of this project, there wasn't a day that passed where I didn't look at at least one paper in the process of working.

-I gathered my research not dissimilarly to when I was doing assignments in undergrad, through searches on the web or though the University's libraries.
+I gathered my research similarly to when I was doing assignments in undergrad, through searches on the web or though the University's libraries.
 Occasionally, especially at the beginning my supervisor would provide me with papers they found would be useful for me.
 I kept a couple dozen papers saved on my computer that I regularly referenced.

 The topic that I spent the most time researching by far was magneto-thermal interactions of nanoparticles.
 This was because it was the most foreign topic to me within my scope, and also the one that is currently least understood in general of all my topics.
 So much so that COMSOL Multiphysics did not instill confidence in me that it would simulate it properly so I was researching the current analytical models for magnetic losses and doing calculations by hand and with computational software in parallel.